sarmisthabce/AI-and-ML-2026/README.md

 CI/CD Ready: The project is structured with a Dockerfile and organized for version control on GitHub, following professional DevOps workflows.

 One challenge was ensuring the 'Modifier' logic didn't create a 'Deadlock'—a state where neither the player nor the CPU could make a move.
 I solved this by implementing a Draw-to-Play mechanic and giving 'Kings' a wild-card status to break the loop
+One challenge was ensuring the 'Modifier' logic didn't create a 'Deadlock'—a state where neither the player nor the CPU could make a move.
+I solved this by implementing a Draw-to-Play mechanic and giving 'Kings' a wild-card status to break the loop